Did you know that 91% of all cyber attacks start with a phishing email?

-Did you know that 91% of all cyber attacks start with a phishing email?
 This astonishing figure underscores how important strong email security is.
 DKIM, or DomainKeys Identified Mail, is one of the best defenses against these kinds of attacks since it verifies that emails received from your domain haven’t been altered in transit.

 Understanding DKIM

-Email spoofing is one of the security hazards that DomainKeys Identified Mail (DKIM) aims to assist protect against.
-It provides a means of claiming accountability for a message in a manner that the recipient may verify.
-DKIM primarily serves to verify for the recipient whether an email claiming to originate from a particular domain was indeed approved by the domain’s owner.
+DKIM primarily verifies for the recipient whether an email claiming to originate from a particular domain was indeed approved by the domain’s owner.Â

-How DKIM Works
+How DKIM works

-- Verifying the Signature.
+- Verifying the signature.
 The public key, which is published in the DNS (Domain Name System) records of the sender’s domain is then used by the receiving email server to decrypt the signature.
 This allows it to authenticate the sender of the email, and ensure that the email was not tampered with while it was in transit.

 Importance of DKIM